Considering Rehoming My Cat: AITA for Wanting to Give Her Away?

 Original Post

-I’ve had her for about a month and she absolutely hates me, the only way she comes near me is when I’m sitting on the couch for two hours or more and she just sits on the opposite side of my other couch and stares the second I make a move she runs and hisses.
+I’ve had her for about a month and she absolutely hates me.
+The only way she comes near me is when I’m sitting on the couch for two hours or more, and she just sits on the opposite side of my other couch and stares.
+The second I make a move, she runs and hisses.
 I’ve talked about it to my roommate how I want to get rid of her because she hates me, but my roommate says I’m horrible for doing that.

-She’s my cat I pay for everything food and litter.
-I clean her litter box and everything, but my roommate doesn’t want me to get rid of her and says that I can’t and that I shouldn’t and then I would be horrible for doing that.
+She’s my cat; I pay for everything, food and litter.
+I clean her litter box and everything, but my roommate doesn’t want me to get rid of her and says that I can’t and that I shouldn’t, and then I would be horrible for doing that.

 I will say when she first got here she did not come out at all.
-Did not let me touch her nothing and now she’ll come up to me for like five minutes and not let me pick her up but just let me pet her on the floor and then as soon as I Move, she runs away and hides.
+Did not let me touch her, nothing, and now she’ll come up to me for like five minutes and not let me pick her up but just let me pet her on the floor, and then as soon as I move, she runs away and hides.

-I asked the lady the first week after getting the cat about her normal behaviors, and the lady said that she likes to hide and don’t not like being touched ect… Which was the opposite of what she said before.
-(Said she likes to be cuddled ect) My room mate is very upset about this and how I am considering finding my cat a new home and adopting a kitten instead of an older cat that will like me more.
+I asked the lady the first week after getting the cat about her normal behaviors, and the lady said that she likes to hide and doesn’t like being touched, which was the opposite of what she said before.
+(Said she likes to be cuddled, etc.)

-For some context the cat’s name is Gracelyn and she is 3 years old She had a sister cat but before I adopted her the lady gave the sister to another family.
-I do online college and do not work so I’m home all day every day except for errands.
+For some context, the cat’s name is Gracelyn and she is 3 years old.
+She had a sister cat, but before I adopted her, the lady gave the sister to another family.
+I do online college and do not work, so I’m home all day every day except for errands.

-I attempted to play and give her treats all of the above but nothing works.
-I love cats and I’m very frustrated about this whole situation?
+I attempted to play and give her treats, all of the above, but nothing works.
+I love cats and I’m very frustrated about this whole situation.

 Would I be the A*****e if I gave her up and tried again?
-Side note: I know animals need to get used to things but I hate to think that maybe Gracelyn would be happier with other cats.
+Side note: I know animals need to get used to things, but I hate to think that maybe Gracelyn would be happier with other cats.

 When a pet owner considers rehoming, it can reflect broader emotional struggles, such as feelings of inadequacy or failure.
 The emotional bond between humans and animals can complicate the decision, sometimes leading to a sense of loss or betrayal that can be profound.